FDio/vpp/docs/gettingstarted/developers/building.rst

 Build VPP (Debug)
 ----------------------------

-This build version contains debug symbols which is useful to modify VPP.
-The command below will build debug version of VPP.
-The binaries when building the debug images can be found in /build-root/vpp_debug-native.
+This build version contains debug symbols which are useful for modifying VPP.
+The **make** command below builds a debug version of VPP.
+The binaries, when building the debug images, can be found in /build-root/vpp_debug-native.

 .. code-block:: console